What is ETL Testing?

 ETL (Extract, Transform, Load) is how data integration tools and BI platforms primarily turn data into actionable insights.
 During an ETL process, ETL tools extract data from a designated source, transform it into a structure and format supported by the destination system, and load it into a centralized storage location, typically a cloud data warehouse or data lake.

-ETL testing comprises different tests conducted at different stages of the ETL process.
+ETL testing comprises different tests conducted different stages of the ETL process.
 These tests validate and verify the data to ensure accuracy and minimize data loss.
 This blog offers an in-depth discussion on ETL testing and its types, its necessity, the steps it entails, and how to do it right.

 Data now heavily impacts businesses at all levels, from everyday operations to strategic decisions.
 This growing role has driven the global business intelligence (BI) and analytics tools market to an estimated value of nearly $17 billion.

-The data contained in a data warehouse is often your enterprise’s only source for generating insights and creating actionable strategies.
+data contained in a data warehouse is often your enterprise’s only source for generating insights and creating actionable strategies.
 Therefore, it must only contain accurate, reliable, and up-to-date data if it’s to serve as an effective single source of truth for your business.

-• It mitigates errors left undetected by automation.
+- It mitigates errors left undetected by automation.

-• It ensures the centralized data’s health and quality.
+- It ensures the centralized data’s health and quality.

-• It acts as an independent layer of verification, offering further assurance that the automated ETL process is functioning correctly and producing the expected results.
+- It acts as an independent layer of verification, offering further assurance that the automated ETL process is functioning correctly and producing the expected results.

-Database Testing vs ETL Testing
+Database Testing vs. ETL Testing

 Database testing is a data validation procedure similar to ETL testing, but the similarities end there.
 Here are some differences between the two:

 Typically performed on data in a data warehouse.
-Generally performed on transactional systems.

-Primary purpose is to ensure that the data being tested is moving as it’s supposed to.
-Aims to ensure that all data follows the data model’s predefined rules.
+Ensures that the data being tested is moving as it’s supposed to.

 Verifies that source counts match the counts in the destination.
-Verifies the absence of orphan records.

-Checks for duplications in the loaded data.
 Checks for redundant tables, missing data in columns, and database normalization.

 Why We Need ETL Testing